Applying for a course at NTU

 You can apply to transfer to NTU by submitting a UCAS application.

 If you would like to join us in the 2nd or 3rd year, you will need to select the ‘point of entry’ option on your UCAS application.

 Once we receive your application, we will ask for a breakdown of the modules you have already studied.
 These will be assessed by an academic for content and compatibility.
 They will then determine if you are suitable for advanced entry or if we can make you an offer to start in year 1.

 Deferring your place

-You can defer a confirmed place by one academic year.
+You can defer your place at NTU by one academic year.
 If you are requesting to defer for the second time, you should withdraw your existing application and reapply for your chosen year of entry.
 If you would like to defer, please contact us.